matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 The compiled artifacts will be located in the `/artifacts-zk` folder.

-### Upgrading `CrowdfundingCampaign` to `CrowdfundingCampaignV2`
+### Upgrading to `CrowdfundingCampaignV2`

-This section describes the initating the upgrade to `CrowdfundingCampaign.sol` contract.
-Let's start by reviewing the `upgradeCrowdfundingCampaign.ts` script in the `deploy/upgrade-scripts` directory:
+This section guides you through upgrading the `CrowdfundingCampaign` contract to its second version, `CrowdfundingCampaignV2`.
+Review the `upgradeCrowdfundingCampaign.ts` script located within the `deploy/upgrade-scripts` directory to begin.

 ```typescript
 import { getWallet } from "../utils";